 5. Next, check the details on the Shipment ID, FBA Location, and selected Label Type on the Confirm Inbound window.
 If the information looks accurate, confirm the Inbound Shipment by clicking on the Confirm Shipment button.

-After confirming the shipment inside the Inventory Manager, you will need to complete the shipment documentation inside Seller Central.
+After confirming the shipment inside the Inventory Management, you will need to complete the shipment documentation inside Seller Central.

-6. You can open the Inbound Shipment from Helium 10 by navigating to the Inbound Shipments page inside Inventory Manager, finding and opening the Inbound Shipment you just created.
+6. You can open the Inbound Shipment from Helium 10 by navigating to the Inbound Shipments page inside Inventory Management, finding and opening the Inbound Shipment you just created.

 7. From the Inbound Shipment page, click on the Inbound Shipment ID located in the first column.